abrdn Financial Fairness Trust is committed to protecting your personal information

 - Law enforcement and other appointed agencies (e.g. HM Revenue & Customers, ‘HMRC’) where they request the information for the purposes of prevention and detection of crime, fraud investigation purposes, tax relief or reporting (e.g. where we make a payment to your organisation)

 - Social media companies such as Meta, Twitter/X or LinkedIn, so that they can display messages to you and others about our work

 - Third parties, where relevant, for the purposes of responding to complaints

 Please note that where we share your personal data with our selected third parties, they may require to retain some data in line with their own legal or regulatory obligations e.g. our auditors.

 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.

 Where your information is processed

-However, some of your information may be processed by us or the third parties we work with outside of the EEA, including countries such as the United States and India.
+However, some of your information may be processed by abrdn plc, or the third parties we work with, in locations outside of the UK or the EEA, including the countries such as the United States and India.

 How we protect your information

 We take information and system security very seriously and we strive to comply with our obligations at all times.
 Any personal information which is collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection obligations.